Sunday, January 14, 2024

 That Time of The Year

 Once a year people come together to pull pranks or other humorous activities on each other in an effort to lighten up their lives and visual novels have become a vessel for this practice resulting the birth of a genre.
-The games which spawn from it are parodies of established titles or series where their essence exaggerated for comic effect while keeping the qualities that made them so popular in the first place.
+The games which spawn from it are parodies of established titles or series where their essence is exaggerated for comic effect while keeping the qualities that made them so popular in the first place.
 They also embrace their short form and throw away nature to explore one shot style narratives not possible within the main series.
 All of this is in service of something that is more than just a simple joke, but instead a humorous celebration of what the games have achieved both inside their play time and beyond to their real world success.
-This analysis will consider titles which fall into the spirit of this genre rather than simply those released in or around April 1st since the genre has grown well beyond it confines.
+This analysis will consider titles which fall into the spirit of this genre rather than simply those released in or around April 1st since the genre has grown well beyond its confines.
 Let’s subvert expectations and dive into the weird world of the April Fools visual novel.

 One Trick Pony

 Being a self contained title which exists only for a single humorous purpose is by no means the drawback it at first appears.
-Choosing to embrace the nature of a one shot offers a chance to be something a little different from the established ideas of the series and present a vision of alternative path.
-Obviously this is played up for comic effect but the underlying examination of what it the games mean and how they came to be, works wonder to add a nice background texture to what is otherwise light entertainment through the contrast with what came before.
-Keeping this in check is an important as the game does not want to stray too far away what drew people to the original and while a novel concept might initially delight, people are still here to see the something reflecting the old ideas and may lose patience with this new angle.
+Choosing to embrace the nature of a one shot offers a chance to be something a little different from the established ideas of the series and present a vision of an alternative path.
+Obviously this is played up for comic effect but the underlying examination of what the games mean and how they came to be, works wonders to add a nice background texture to what is otherwise light entertainment through the contrast with what came before.
+Keeping this in check is important as the game does not want to stray too far away what drew people to the original and while a novel concept might initially delight, people are still here to see the something reflecting the old ideas and may lose patience with this new angle.
 A short play time does a lot to mitigate this issue through its low demand on player and it helps make the prospect of playing something slightly different more appealing.

 Oh no the catboys are hot!

 Neko Para -Catboys Paradise- offers up a perfect example of how switching things up works in this genre.
 It is role reversal of the original Neko Para games with catboys instead of the original catgirls and replacing the female character archetypes with their male equivalents.
-The result is a surprisingly different feeling game that showcases how keeping same base concept but shifting the characters results in something fresh.
+The result is a surprisingly different feeling game that showcases how keeping the same base concept but shifting the characters results in something fresh.
 However, it never takes this transformation particularly seriously and constantly pokes fun at itself and at the concepts fundamental to the original games as it points out their absurdity through this new angle.
 In combination with an exaggerated version of the series’ humour, it keeps the player engaged for its short play time and works well as the one off title that explore what the series could have been.

 The Art Of The Parody

 Simply pointing and laughing at the flaws and absurdities of the original work is a fast way to form a disconnect with your audience who have invested in that title.
 Such is the struggle of the parody, which must balance its reliance of the original game for the source of its humour and the dangers of taking the joke too far.
-The solution may parodies have found is to find the core of what made the original appealing and take it then refine it into its purest essence.
-From this starting point they can use the inherent absurdity born from exaggeration caused by the refinement and play off it for comic effect.
-In doing this the parody can also leverage the player’s own love for the original since what attracted them to it is on full display in the parody drawing a line between them and offering a similar feeling to it, albeit through a less serious lens.
+The solution many parodies have found is to find the core of what made the original appealing and take it then refine it into its purest essence.
+From this starting point they can use the inherent absurdity born from the exaggeration caused by the refinement and play off it for comic effect.
+In doing this the parody can also leverage the player’s own love for the original since what attracted them to it is on full display in the parody drawing a line between the old and new while offering a similar feeling to it, albeit through a less serious lens.

 Characters are often the best tool for the April Fools game

 Take VA-11 Hall-A KIDS for example, this spin off the cyberpunk bartending simulator abandons most these elements in favour of what is truly important, its characters.
 They are the part of the original game people resonated with and built an attachment to rather than the world itself, so KIDS chose to focus on them in order to draw out the core of what made the game great.
-It place the cast in a school setting to get as far away from the original as possible and allow the characters to shine while showing off what made them fun in the first place.
-Through the silliness of the setting shift KIDS has a somewhat whimsical tone and plays into this by making the events the characters are involved in be low stakes to avoid any player potentially feeling offended when it pokes fun at the original game.
+It places the cast in a school setting to get as far away from the original as possible and allow the characters to shine while showing off what made them fun in the first place.
+Through the silliness of the shift in setting, KIDS has a somewhat whimsical tone and plays into this by making the events the characters are involved in be low stakes to avoid any player potentially feeling offended when it pokes fun at the original game.

 A Celebration of The Game